 The purpose of this plenary was to facilitate dialogue with panel experts and conference attendees on a key Niagara Region industry, Sport Tourism.
-Further, discussion around the opportunities a major games context offers to management researchers was facilitated.
+Further, discussion was facilitated around the opportunities a major game offers to management researchers.

 Concussion and Sport Panel

 Brock University’s Centre for Lifespan Development Research hosted a free talk as part of their speaker series, in collaboration with the Centre for Sport Capacity and the Faculty of Applied Health Sciences.

 Hosted by Dr. Charles Tator, the talk was titled, “Concussions – What are they and what should I be doing?”.
 Centre member Dr. Hilary Findlay was a part of the panel discussion and spoke to the legal implications of concussions in sport.

 Athletes First: The Promotion of Safe Sport in Canada

 This forum and series of panels focused on the harassment and abuse of athletes, and the lack of administrative action in these instances, that have been highlighted in recent cases in the media and the courts.
 Additionally, acknowledging that the long term negative ramifications for athletes and sport at all levels is a significant issue that needs discussion, discourse, and action.